The impetus for this blog post came from @copyconstruct:

 As we’ve been saying, for microservices we value autonomy.
 We value being able to make changes independent of other systems (in terms of availability, protocol, format, etc).
 This decoupling of time and any guarantees about anything between services in any bounded time allows us to truly achieve this sort of autonomy (this is not unique to computer systems… or any systems for that matter.
 So I say, between transaction boundaries and between bounded contexts, use events to communicate consistency.
 Events are immutable structures that capture an interesting point in time that should be broadcast to peers.
 Peers will listen to the events in which they’re interested and make decisions based on that data, store that data, store some derivative of that data, update their own data based on some decision made with that data, etc, etc.

-This is easier in general when you have a system that can work with events natively.
+This is also easier when you have a system that can work with events natively.
 I really like what Lagom does here, because it comes with an out of the box persistence model based on event sourcing and CQRS, and handling internal vs external communication.
 I am also interested in Cloudstate's abstraction over state using Serverless logic.
-I am an ex-Lightbend employee so am familiar with that stack.
+I am an ex-Lightbend employee, so I'm familiar with this stack.
 If you're new to all of this, event sourcing needs careful thought, and you should read Implementing Domain-Driven Design and Reactive Messaging Patterns.

 In general, you don't need to worry about masking personal identifiable information from the database, because the playground exists in production, and that data never leaves the instance.
 There are database proxies that can do anonymization and data masking if that's a concern.